kokkos/kokkos-kernels/README.md

        single vector, stored in a 1-D View + Sparse matrix-vector multiply with multiple vectors at a time (multivectors), stored in a 2-D View

-2. Implementations of computational kernels live in per-subsystem `impl/` subdirectories (e.g., `blas/impl/`, `sparse/impl/`)
+2. Implementations of computational kernels live in each component `impl/` subdirectories (e.g., `blas/impl/`, `sparse/impl/`)

 3. Correctness tests live in per-subsystem `unit_test/` subdirectories